suranimaria/contact-keeper/README.md

 ```

-* In separate terminal, tart the frontend server:
+* In separate terminal, start the frontend server:
 ```
 npm run client